Jan-9C/deathcounter_ocr/README.md

 The deathcounter can be used for counting your deaths while livestreaming or just for yourself. <br/>
 In my tests there was **no noticable performance impact**.

+⚠️**DISCLAIMER: THIS PROGRAM IS STILL WORK IN PROGRESS**⚠️ I still have not perfected the mask generation.
+So far i programmed tools to make that progress earlier, but at this time i am not able to test the functionality in the game by myself.
+If you want to help me you can experiment with generating your own mask.json file with the help of maskgenerator.py or mess with the post processing in deathcounter.py <br/> The program should work but won´t work 100% of the time.
+One thing you could also do is lower the refresh_time in config.json.
+This could improve detection, but could have more impact on required system resources

 <br />

 ![Mask](./README_images/readmeMask.png)